1. Overview of Undergraduate and Taught Postgraduate Curricula

 - Unless otherwise approved by the Senate on exceptional grounds, a major programme should normally be of 72 to 96 credits and a minor programme of 36 to 48 credits, inclusive of any pre-requisite courses.
 Each major programme or professional core should incorporate a capstone experience of not less than six credits.

 - A semester normally consists of 30 credits.
-Students may choose to vary their study load within a range of 24 to 36 credits in each semester, subject to a maximum study load of 72 credits in one academic year (inclusive of the Summer Semester), and a maximum curriculum study load of 288 credits for the normative period of study, except where candidates are required to make up for failed credits.
+Students may choose to vary their study load within a range of 24 to 36 credits in each semester, subject to a maximum study load of 72 credits in one academic year (inclusive of the Summer Semester), and a maximum curriculum study load of 288 credits for the normative study of a standard four-year Ug curriculum, except where candidates are required to make up for failed credits.

 - The Senate is the approving authority for a waiver of the maximum curriculum load, a case of which must be made by the relevant Faculty Board with justifications normally by the end of the add-drop period of the final semester of study of the applicant concerned.